Business electricity prices

 Included within business electricity rates are the distribution costs charged by the local DNO.
 Some DNOs are more expensive than others, making business electricity prices dependent upon your region.

-A kWh is a “Kilowatt-hour”, a measurement unit used by utility companies to monitor how much electricity (or gas) business premises has consumed.
+A kWh is a “Kilowatt-hour”, a measurement unit used by utility companies to monitor how much electricity (or gas) business premises have consumed.
 A kilowatt (kW) is a universal measure of electricity usage.

 kWh is always quoted on your business electricity bills and shows you exactly how much you have used.

-Here’s our full article on calculating business electricity consumption.
+Here’s our full article on business electricity consumption.